kaylaoneill/geom99/ServerLog.md

 #Start your own ArcGIS Server on GCP

 ## Step 1 - Get it Running
-Time: Start: 8:15, end: 9:15 (note: time started slower when trying to take notes and do the steps at the same time.
+Time: Start: 1 hour (note: time started slower when trying to take notes and do the steps at the same time.
 Next time may be quicker)

 - Go to: /console.cloud.google.com
 - Click three lines on side